We may earn money or products from the companies mentioned in this post.

 As with a charcoal grill, you must select your brisket carefully.
 You do not want a brisket that has too much fat or to be larger than you need.

-Watch Your Time
+When Smoking A Brisket Watch Your Time

-Set the temperature at 250 degrees place your brisket in the oven, check your brisket after about four hours.
+Set the temperature at 250 degrees place your brisket in the oven, and check your brisket after about four hours.
 Check the water level in your pan to make sure that you did not lose too much due to evaporation.

-My Final Thoughts About Smoking a Brisket
+My Final Thoughts On Smoking a Brisket

 ENJOY THE THRILL OF THE GRILL